denv17/free-astro-components/README.md

   - **ModalHeader**: The header section of the modal, usually containing a title.
   - **ModalBody**: The main content area of the modal.
   - **ModalFooter**: The footer section of the modal, typically containing action buttons.
+- **Accordion**
+  - A component for creating collapsible content sections.
+  - **AccordionItem**: A subcomponent for individual accordion items.

 ## Getting Started